haianos/dconv-tool/readme.md

-# dconv-tool
+# DCONV-TOOL

-Automatic datatype conversion generation tool based on dproto models.
+An automatic datatype conversion generation tool based on dproto models.

-## What it does
+## What is it?

 `dconv` is an automatic data conversion tool that support both static code generation (`C/C++` target) and dynamic runtime conversion, from semantic annotations, called `dproto` models.